bezhermoso/ZfViewBundle/README.md

 ```
 ###Defining the layout within templates

 This is certainly useful when you wish to substitute templates used by third-party bundles through your application configuration.
+Declaring layouts in this manner will override any rendering configuration on the controller that are set via annotations.

 In your template file:
 ```php